What does Leaky Gut Syndrome have to do with Your Microbiome?

 Hopefully you are getting the picture that diet and chemicals plays a major role in hormones, gut, brain and whole body health.

 Think of hormones as your invisible friends who need to all be dancing to the same rhythm to make your life and body feel like a party!
-Time for a change?
+Sounds like fun -right?